 An increase in visitor numbers, while requiring management, will benefit many local businesses and is expected to lead to increased employment opportunities for local people.
 The strategy is available to view here on the project website.
 The Lower Otter Valley is already a significant tourist location.
 The LORP does not seek to increase its attraction but to adapt the valley to climate change helping to secure its accessibility.

 Q17: What is the relationship of this project to FAB Link?

 A17: The FAB Link project is a proposal to build an electricity interconnector, subsea and underground, between France and Great Britain via the island of Alderney.
 The project is being jointly developed by RTE and FAB Link Limited, with support from the French and UK governments.
 The point where the cable will come ashore at the British end is in Budleigh Salterton, at Lime Kiln car park.
 There is geographical overlap between FAB Link and LORP in three places.

 At present there is no certainty that FAB Link will progress.
-If its approvals and finance are agreed, the project is expected to start construction in 2023, meaning that the majority of the LORP will have been completed before FAB Link commences.
+If its approvals and finance are agreed, the project is expected to start construction after 2026, meaning that LORP will have been completed before FAB Link commences.
 LORP designs were agreed with FAB Link.

 Q18: Why do you want to raise the level of the western footpath (from South Farm Road to Granary Lane, near the Budleigh Salterton Cricket Club entrance)?